 For full access for members, please log in - [ Member Login ]

-To celebrate World Menopause Day, October 18th 2013, IMS is launching a new campaign with the theme 'Oncology in midlife and beyond'.
+To celebrate World Menopause Day on October 18th 2014, IMS is launching a new campaign with the theme “Prevention of diseases after menopause”.

-Lead author of the White Paper, Prof. Anne Gompel, commented;
+Lead author of the White Paper, Professor Roger Lobo, commented;

 An educational toolkit of materials has been developed to support local country initiatives throughout the month of October to raise awareness of this potential health issue and many have been translated into key languages to ensure the campaign has a truly international perspective.

 The International Menopause Society undertook a systematic review to summarise the literature regarding the impact of the menopause and associated risk factors of diseases of aging and how to prevent them.
-The review is already available for download as an Early Online publication on the Informa website and will be published in the peer-reviewed journal, Climacteric, in October 2013 and online on the 15th September.
+The review is already available for download as an Early Online publication on the Informa website and will be published in the hard copy of our peer-reviewed journal, Climacteric, in October 2014.

-Translations of the review are available free of charge to download – see links below.
+Translations of the review are available free of charge to download in English - see links below.
 Other translations will be added as they become available.

 The IMS grants permission to individuals only to reproduce the copies of the review for their own personal use but requests that organisations contact Ms Lee Tomkins, IMS Executive Director for advice on how to order reprints.

-A short accompanying slide kit, ‘Oncology in midlife and beyond’ for physician education has also been produced and is available in the following languages:
+A short accompanying slide kit, ‘Prevention of diseases after menopause’ for physician education has also been produced and is available in the following languages:

 The poster can be used in a physician’s waiting room or reception, in libraries, or during health awareness meetings for women.
 The poster can be used throughout the year to encourage women to seek help and advice from their health care professional.
 It is available in the following languages:

-This is a comprehensive booklet which reviews the risk factors associated with cancer especially in middle age and the preventative measures that can be adopted to reduce that risk of chronic diseases developing after the menopause.Health care providers and women can read and download the leaflet – see links below:
+This is a comprehensive booklet which reviews the risk factors associated with aging and highlights the preventative measures that can be adopted to reduce that risk of chronic diseases developing after the menopause.Health care providers and women can read and download the leaflet – see links below: